hanseljulio/LinkedListandNode/README.md

 # LinkedListandNode
-Assassin game and LinkedList Generic practice
+* Assassin game and LinkedList Generic practice
-Created June 2nd, 2019
+* Created June 2nd, 2019

 -------------------------------------------------------------------------------

 ## Overview
-This is a program that contains the "Assassin" game and practice for Generic Linkedlists.
+* This is a program that contains the "Assassin" game and practice for Generic Linkedlists.

-"Assassin" is basically a battle royale-like game where players will kill off each other until the player with the highest point wins.
+* "Assassin" is basically a battle royale-like game where players will kill off each other until the player with the highest point wins.
+* Insert name and skill level in the "Assassin.txt" file and run the program.

 -------------------------------------------------------------------------------